cea-hpc/fastiron/profiling/RayonOnly/reference_data/perf_stat.md

 # perf tool statistics

-Tests showed that Fastiron's scalability is worse than Quicksilver's.
+Tests showed that Fastiron's scalability is worse than Quicksilver's (using OpenMP & MPI).
 This file contains the raw perf reports used to understand what is going on.
 The simulation is stopped at 20 cycles.

 We can see from the data that the number of instruction executed per cycle is actually divided by two when using rayon with the default number of thread.
 By running it using 1, 2, 4, 8 threads, we